joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-1.md

 ## Adding a React.js Component

-Now that we have our express app running react.js, we can now start the process of writting our react application.
+Now that we have our express app running react.js, we can now start the process of writing our react application.
 In this part of the tutorial, we are only going to do a basic "Hello World" component, but next time we will start developing the components we need for our job board.
 So first, let's create our component.

 The first thing we want to do is create the `div` needed for react.
 In the `views/index.jade` file, add a div with an `id` of "example".
 With jade, your `index.jade` file should look like this: